By Véronik Avery, Interweave Knits Winter 2004

 In this continuation of the short row tutorials, we go into ways short rows are incorporated into knitting.
 Knitwear designers rely often on this technique to maximize shaping options, now you can learn how to do the same.
 Download this guide to continue what you’ve learned here on this page.

-Fingerless Gloves Pattern: Motley Mitts by Lisa Shroyer
+Fingerless Knitted Gloves Pattern: Motley Mitts by Lisa Shroyer

-This pattern is perfect for every level of knitter, from more advanced to the most beginner.
+This knitted glove pattern is perfect for every level of knitter, from more advanced to the most beginner.
 The simple knit pattern is easy to follow, knits up quickly and includes short row shaping that is easy to follow.
 These short rows help to make the subtle hourglass shape for a pair of fingerless gloves that fit like a dream.
 When you download this pattern today you also get six others to enjoy.
-Just enter your email below and click to get your free eBook.
+Enter your email below and click to get your FREE eBook.

 Sweater Pattern: Farrington Sweater by Lisa Shroyer